martinberlin/Remora/README.md

 3. 1 mtr Aluminium profile (About 4€ in any store like Bauhaus)
 4. Additionally and if you use a Stripe larger as 72 elements then you will get a brown out error when many LEDs are on since USB delivers max.
 500mA so we recommend to give power from an external source than USB:
    [SANMIN 1PCS AC110V/220V-DC5V 3A 15W Isolated switch power supply module 220 to 5v](https://www.aliexpress.com/item/SANMIN-1PCS-AC110V-220V-DC5V-3A-15W-Isolated-switch-power-supply-module-220-to-5v-black/32842935108.html)
+5. Optional: [3D model to print the case](https://hackaday.io/project/166146-remora) In the project hackaday page you can file STL files for a simple case that fits a mini ESP32

 That and soldiering 3 cables plus additing an optional 220v to 5VDC converter will do it.
 Usually the data cable is on the middle, so soldiering 5V positive, ground and data to a PIN in the ESP32 is the only electronic schema that you will need to make it work.
 Note: Links are not affiliate links and are given just as a reference, check in others stores if you get a better price, I calculate in total should be not more than 19 € to put a one meter Stripe + Controller together.